rspace-os/chemistry/README.md

 ## Chemistry Libraries
 The Indigo java library and OpenBabel linux library provide the chemistry functionality of this app.

-Indigo is used for conversion, extraction, and image generation, and OpenBabel is used for chemical search.
+Indigo is used for conversion, extraction, and image generation, and OpenBabel is used for conversion and search.

-This could be expanded further e.g. by using OpenBabel to attempt to read chemical formats that Indigo cannot.

 ## Functionality
 The app provides the following functionality: